 BSc(Agr), MSc (McGill)

 Philippe Seguin obtained his PhD in agronomy in 2000 from the University of Minnesota (USA), following undergraduate and graduate studies in general agriculture and plant science at McGill University.
-In 2000 he joined McGill University as Assistant Professor in the Department of Plant Science, and became Associate Professor in the same Department in 2006.
+In 2000 he joined McGill University as Assistant Professor in the Department of Plant Science and became Associate Professor in the same Department in 2006.
 He is a Full Professor since 2018.
 He served as Chair of the Department of Plant Science between 2009 and 2014 and as Acting Associate Dean (Research) between August 2016 and January 2017.